Seymouriamorpha

-Seymouriamorpha were a small but widespread group of limbed vertebrates (tetrapods).
+Seymouriamorpha are an extinct group of tetrapods (terrestrial vertebrates) known from the Carboniferous and Permian periods.
 They have long been considered stem-amniotes (reptiliomorphs), and most paleontologists still accept this point of view, but some analyses suggest that seymouriamorphs are stem-tetrapods (not more closely related to Amniota than to Lissamphibia).
+Seymouriamorphs are divided into three main groups: Kotlassiidae, Discosauriscidae, and Seymouriidae, which includes the best-known genus, Seymouria.
+The last seymouriamorphs became extinct by the end of the Permian.

 Many seymouriamorphs were terrestrial or semi-aquatic.
-However, aquatic larvae bearing external gills and grooves from the lateral line system have been found, making them unquestionably non-amniotes.
+However, aquatic larvae bearing external gills and grooves from the lateral line belonging to the seymouriamorph family Discosauriscidae have been found, making seymouriamorphs unquestionably non-amniotes.
 As they matured, they became more terrestrial and reptile-like.
 They ranged from 30 cm (1 ft) long lizard-sized creatures to the 1.5 m (5 ft) long Enosuchus.
 If seymouriamorphs are reptiliomorphs, they were the distant relatives of amniotes.

-Seymouriamorphs are divided into three main groups: Kotlassiidae, Discosauriscidae, and Seymouriidae, which includes the best-known genus, Seymouria.
-The last seymouriamorphs became extinct by the end of the Permian.

 They have been considered to be the makers of the trace fossils placed in the ichnogenus Amphisauropus.